Goliath Season 3: A Means to an End

 Amazon Studios

 McBride produces a photo taken at Big Sur of the big four farmers after the NDAs were signed and questions Wade about who took the photo.
 After eliminating the seven people who signed the NDAs, and with very little persuasion thereafter, Wade admits the photo was taken by Diana.
-And…Bingo!
+The only mistake.

 Because Diana did not sign an NDA and can be shown to have been at the meeting, she can be put on the stand to testify to everything that occurred at the Big Sur meeting.
-Now, in my humble opinion, this is Billy McBride’s (and Billy Bob Thornton’s) best moment this season.
+This is Billy’s finest moment this season.
 Watch the scene from 18:40 to 21:10 (Episode 7)Billy, you’ve got a lot of technique.

 Step 6 – Court Ruling